Full migration policy

 Australian Chamber policies for Skilled Migration include:

-- Restore public confidence in temporary working visas including the working holiday maker visa, the 457 visa and student visa through education and effective enforcement of current regulation rather through more restrictive and costly regulation.
+- Restore public confidence in temporary work visas including the working holidaymaker, the TSS and student visas through education and effective enforcement of current regulation rather through more restrictive and costly regulation.

-- Ensure visa fees and arrangements are internationally competitive, and encourage the freer flow of labour, both in and out of Australia, with particular focus on improving the connections with Australia’s Asian neighbours.
+- Ensure visa fees and arrangements are internationally competitive given the globalisation of the labour market, and encourage the freer flow of labour, both in and out of Australia, with particular focus on improving the connections with Australia’s Asian neighbours.

-- Ensure the ANZSCO Occupation Lists for permanent and temporary migration are more responsive to industry needs and advocate for improved process which is more flexible and responsive.
+- Ensure the skilled migration occupation lists for permanent and temporary migration are more responsive to industry needs and advocate for improved process, which is more flexible and responsive.